Mohamadaliibrahim/Agentic_project/backend/README.md

 # Backend — FastAPI RAG Chatbot

-FastAPI backend for intelligent document search (RAG), LLM chat with Mistral AI, weather queries, and MongoDB persistence.
+FastAPI backend that include tool calling and RAG system, LLM chat with Mistral AI.

 ## What This Does